-Computing envelopes in dimension at most two has also been an active research area.
-In \cite{sherali1990explicit}, the authors tackle the bilinear bivariate functions over a class of special polytopes called $D$-polytopes.
-The envelope of a fractional function $x_1/x_2$ has been studied over a rectangle \cite{zamora1999branch,tawarmalani2001semidefinite} and over a trapezoid \cite{kuno2002branch}.
-This was expanded in \cite{benson2004construction}, where convex envelopes for bilinear and fractional bivariate functions over quadrilaterals are constructed.
-Bilinear bivariate functions over a triangle have been considered in \cite{sherali1990explicit,linderoth2005simplicial,anstreicher2010computable}.
-A closed-form expression for the convex envelope of $x_1x_2$ over a box intersected with a halfspace was obtained in \cite{hijazi2019perspective}.
-Bivariate functions over arbitrary polytopes are considered in \cite{locatelli2014convex,locatelli2016polyhedral,locatelli2018convex,muller2020using}.
-Cubic functions in two dimensions were considered in \cite{locatelli2020convex}, and odd-degree monomials over an interval in \cite{liberti2003convex}.
-A general discussion on envelopes for univariate functions can be found in \cite{maranas1995finding}.

-Since our setting yields non-polyhedral envelopes in arbitrary dimensions, the settings of the two previous paragraphs do not directly apply to our case.

-Multiple works have handled functions that may have non-polyhedral envelopes in arbitrary dimensions.
-In \cite{tawarmalani2001semidefinite}, the authors develop a disjunctive programming approach to obtain the convex envelope for functions that are concave on one variable, convex on the rest, and defined over a rectangular region.
-In \cite{tawarmalani2002convex}, the authors study convex extensions of functions and provide conditions under which the tightest convex extension is the convex envelope.
-Later on, in~\cite{jach2008convex}, the authors show how to compute the evaluation of $\conc(f,R)$ when $f$ is an $(n-1)$-convex function (i.e., $f$ is convex whenever one variable is fixed to any value) and $R$ is a rectangular domain.
+\paragraph{Convex and concave envelopes.} In \cite{tawarmalani2013explicit}, the authors study envelopes of various functions over subsets of a hyper-rectangle.
+In particular, they provide a closed-form formula for $\conc(f,D)$ when $f$ is convex and $D$ is a box; this can handle the case of convex $\sigma$.
+Beyond the convex case, we briefly discuss articles that consider non-polyhedral envelopes in arbitrary dimensions (which is the case for S-shaped $\sigma$).
+In \cite{tawarmalani2001semidefinite}, the authors obtain the convex envelope for functions that are concave on one variable and convex on the rest.
+In \cite{jach2008convex}, the authors show how to evaluate $\conc(f,R)$ when $f$ is an $(n-1)$-convex function and $R$ is a rectangular domain.
 In~\cite{khajavirad2012convex,khajavirad2013convex}, the authors formulate the convex envelope of a lower semi-continuous function over a compact set as a convex optimization problem.
-They use this to compute, explicitly, the convex envelope for various functions that are the product of a convex function and a component-wise concave function over a box.
-In \cite{barrera2022convex}, the authors show how to compute the convex envelope of a function that is concave on the rays emanating from the origin and is convex on the facets of a polytope.
+In \cite{barrera2022convex}, the authors compute the envelope of ray-concave functions.